All Recipes/ Latest Posts/ Sauces and Dressings/ Vegan/ Vegetarian

 Sumac for a tangy, lemony flavor

-Another condiment I love and add to sauces and marinades is sumac.
-Sumac is made of the dried fruits of the sumac bush and is mostly used in middle eastern cuisine.
+A spice I love and add to sauces and marinades is sumac.
+Sumac is made of the dried fruits of the sumac bush and is mainly used in Middle Eastern cuisine.
 In Iran, it is used on the table as a condiment, next to salt and pepper.
-It has a tangy, lemony flavor and compliments well all kinds of meats and sauces.
+It has a tangy, lemony flavor and compliments all kinds of meats and sauces well.

-As a side note, I have found some information that sumac, when used in marinades, inhibits the formation of harmful bacteria that lead to histamine build-up; that’s why sumac might be a good ingredient to use with your meats when on a low histamine diet.
+As a side note, I have found some information that sumac, when used in marinades, inhibits the formation of harmful bacteria that lead to histamine build-up; that’s why sumac might be an excellent ingredient to use with your meats when on a low histamine diet.

 As I rarely buy and use red wine vinegar, I think using apple cider vinegar in combination with sumac will give a similar taste profile as red wine vinegar.